yeyuanch/yeyuanch.github.io/_problems/2021-08-06-saddle-point.md

 ## Problem

-For any matrix without same entry values, prove that there is a saddle point, which means a place which is both a row minimum and a column maximum.
+For any matrix without same entry values, prove that there is a saddle point, which means a place which is both a row minimum and a column maximum, where there is a saddle point in every $2$ by $2$ submatrix.

 ## Sol

-Find the one with the maximal value among all row minimums.
+Find $A$ with the maximal value among all row minimums.

-Find the one with the minimal value among all column maximums.

-If there's no saddle points, then they are two different places.
+If there's no saddle points, find its column maximum $B$.

-Then consider the four entries within the rows and columns of these places.

-There's a contradiction like $A>B>C>D>A$.
+Then consider the new row minimum $C$.
+We know $C<A$.

+Then find $D$ to construct a $2$ by $2$ submatrix.

+We can show that $A<B>C<D>A$, which has no saddle point.

+Therefore, the statement is true.